Frequently asked questions about Ohio Home Education Notification procedures:

 A certified teacher or person agreed upon by the parent and superintendent reviews a portfolio of the child’s work.
 Click here to download the PEACH Directory of Homeschool Assessors.

 To whom do I send my notification?

-A list of addresses for Greene County and surrounding school districts can be found by clicking on this link – Addresses for Notifications.
+A list of addresses for Greene County and surrounding school districts can be found by clicking on this link – School District Directory.

 Where can I find additional information about homeschooling in Ohio?